Web Accessibility Standards & Laws

-According to an annual study performed by the University of California in 2018, Americans’ averaged over 22 hours per week online.
-With technology evolving more and more every day, we can expect this number to be higher in 2019.
+According to statistics, the average American spends six hours and 58 minutes per day online on the internet.
+With technology evolving more and more every day, and the pervasive use of screen readers increasing among those with vision issues, we can indeed expect this number to be higher.
 Business owners know that not having an online presence could be detrimental to the success of their business.
-These are factors that we expect to contribute to the growing industry.
+These are factors that we expect to contribute to the growing industry, along with the increasing need to meet WCAG 2.2 web accessibility standards.

-A website is easily attainable and many businesses can have their new, state-of-the-art website—comparable to a new store-front—up and running in four to six weeks.
-With all the time and money put into web design, businesses need to be extremely cautious not to overlook the web accessibility laws they are required to comply with.
-Accessibility standards must be applied in order to provide a website that is equally accessed by everyone.
+A website is easily attainable and many businesses can have their new, state-of-the-art website—comparable to a new storefront—up and running in four to six weeks.
+With all the time and money put into the culmination of elements like graphics, vision-friendly designs and screen readers, businesses need to be extremely cautious not to overlook the web accessibility laws they are required to comply with.
+Web accessibility legislation must be obeyed to provide a website that is equally accessible by everyone.
 Unfortunately, neglecting these laws happens much too often.
 Businesses end up facing legal action, and more importantly, they exclude potential customers, reduce SEO, and decrease the overall usability of their websites.

 Perhaps ignorance is to blame when it comes to overlooking website accessibility standards.
-Department heads simply lacking the legal knowledge needed about accessibility laws and standards can and will have a negative impact on revenue.
-Although Be Accessible is not offering legal advice, we have performed extensive research about accessibility laws and standards and hope we can help you not only avoid an unnecessary accessibility lawsuit but also have a better understanding of accessibility standards as they apply to websites.
+Department heads lacking the legal knowledge needed about accessibility laws and regulations, as well as the importance of screen readers for those with vision challenges, can and will have a negative impact on revenue.
+While we are not offering legal advice, we are committed to providing tools and resources to help organizations better understand and meet accessibility standards.

 - The Americans with Disabilities Act (ADA)